PHACDataHub/iidi-tech/docs/architecture/GCP Architecture/GCP-Architecture.md

 ## Traffic Handling with Load Balancer and Security Protection

-The request is then routed to **Google Cloud’s HTTPS Load Balancer**, which plays a crucial role in managing and securing incoming traffic.
-One of its primary responsibilities is **terminating TLS (SSL)**—essentially, it decrypts the request, allowing the system to process it efficiently before re-encrypting it as needed.
-Additionally, if a user accidentally accesses the application via **HTTP** instead of **HTTPS**, the Load Balancer automatically redirects the request to **HTTPS**, ensuring that all traffic remains securely encrypted.
+The request is then routed to **Google Cloud’s External HTTPS Load Balancer**, which plays a crucial role in managing and securing incoming traffic.
+Its primary responsibilities are:

+1.  **TLS Termination**: It uses a **Google-managed SSL certificate** to decrypt the incoming HTTPS request, allowing for inspection and efficient routing.
+2.  **HTTP-to-HTTPS Redirection**: If a user accidentally accesses the application via **HTTP**, the Load Balancer automatically redirects the request to **HTTPS**, ensuring all traffic remains securely encrypted.

 To further protect against cyber threats, the request is passed through **Cloud Armor**, Google’s **Web Application Firewall (WAF)**.
 This layer helps detect and block malicious activities, such as **DDoS attacks, SQL injection, and cross-site scripting (XSS)**.
 By filtering out harmful requests, **Cloud Armor** ensures that only legitimate traffic reaches the application.